 Postal Address: 10 Harley Street, London, W1G 9PF

-Information relating to any changes will be made available via email.
+Information relating to any changes, that affect your personal data protection, will be made notified to you by email.